Timeline of the Kurdistan Workers' Party insurgency (2015–2025): November

+2025 timeline

+On 17 February, a PKK militant was killed.

+On 1 March, the PKK declared a ceasefire in its conflict against Turkey.

+On 12 May 2025, the PKK has declared the disbandment the group and announced to lay down arms after a decades long conflict.

 Impact

 Civilian impact

 According to Turkish Human Rights Foundation, there have been 52 intermittent curfews in seven predominantly Kurdish towns where 1.3 million people live, sometimes lasting as long as 14 days.
 The organization puts the civilian death toll since the summer of 2015 at 124.
 The situation in the South-East has little coverage in the Turkish media.
 The authorities have enforced a blockade over the region and have shut down both cell phone coverage and the internet.
 Hundreds of houses, dozens of schools and official buildings have been damaged by artillery and gun fire from militants, and civilians have been reportedly fired at.
 Turkish Forces have used measures like tank fire to clear out bomb-trapped barricades which lead to damage of residential buildings.
 It is estimated that more than 200,000 people have been displaced.
 According to the HRW, civilian death toll is around 100.
 Diyarbakir branch of the Human Rights Association said Turkish Armed Forces and Gendarmerie was targeting civilians under the pretext of fighting terrorism.
 Many residents in the southeastern cities have been trapped without food or electricity as clashes between Kurdish militants and Turkish security forces have intensified.
 In December 2015, town of Cizre, was under curfew for more than two weeks, with mounting civilian casualties.
 According to a teacher from the district of Silopi, some residential buildings were damaged by tank shells.